 Schools with arts programs have found innovative ways to help parents better engage in their children’s academic career.
 Examples include providing opportunities for families to create works of art with their children, guiding parents and students through learning experiences in the arts, and exhibiting student artwork and/or sharing student performances during after-school events (Barnes, 2010; Catterall, Dumais, & Hampden-Thompson, 2012).
 Parental involvement and access to the arts in schools impacts student achievement as evidenced by attendance, academic performance, and high school graduation rates (Catterall, Dumais, & Hampden-Thompson, 2012).

-The Southeast Center for Education in the Arts (SCEA) considered how these findings could help schools across Hamilton County better partner with their parent communities while reinforcing the value of arts education.
+The Arts-Based Collaborative considered how these findings could help schools across Hamilton County better partner with their parent communities while reinforcing the value of arts education.
 Currently, Hamilton County Department of Education has identified needs in regards to both increasing access to arts education across K-12 schools and strengthening parental involvement (Hamilton Department of Education, 2012; Imagine Chattanooga 20/20, 2011).
 Through the process of developing CommuniCREATE in partnership with Barger Academy of Fine Arts, we can better understand how parental involvement is impacted through increasing opportunities in arts learning for students and their families.